stvliu/thingsboard.github.io/docs/iot-gateway/config/mqtt.md

 ### Server side RPC commands

-ThingsBoard allows sending [RPC commands](/docs/user-guide/rpc/) to the device that is connected to ThingsBoard directly or via Gateway.
+GridLinks allows sending [RPC commands](/docs/user-guide/rpc/) to the device that is connected to GridLinks directly or via Gateway.

-Configuration, provided in this section uses for sending RPC requests from ThingsBoard to device.
+Configuration, provided in this section uses for sending RPC requests from GridLinks to device.

 | **Parameter**                 | **Default value**                                                 | **Description**                                                                                                                                                                  |
 |:-|:-|-